 Digital Microscope

-Check the best digital microscope 2021 (by ratings, for home use) HERE
+Check the best digital microscope this year (by ratings, for home use) HERE

 A digital microscope, sometimes called USB Computer Microscope, uses optics and a digital camera to project objects onto a screen, monitor, or a computer.